THE MAN, (SIR) CHIEF (HON.) LAWYER, SAMUEL LADOKE AKINTOLA (GCON) THE LAST PREMIER OF WESTERN REGION AND THE 13TH AARE ONA KAKANFO OF YORUBALAND

 His killers decided to start killing his aids, workers and threatened to kill his children if he keeps giving them a tough time and to show the world of his selflessness even though he could defeat them.
-To safe those around him, the Kakanfo faced his killers like a brave Spartan that he was.
+To save those around him, the Kakanfo faced his killers like the brave Spartan that he was.

 The then Commissioner of Police, Chief Odofin Bello instructed his deputy, Olufenwa to get a load of mobile police unit ready to accompany the late body of Chief Samuel Ladoke Akintola, SLA prepared at Adeoye Hospital to Ogbomoso his home town for the final journey.

 His body conveyed to Ògbómòsó by S. Ade Ojo, Mr (Later Chief) Lekan Salami, Mr Agboola Ajao and his younger brother Chief Adigun Akintola at 3 a.m of January 23, 1966 and got to Ògbómòsó at about 5 a.m.

 In Ògbómòsó, others who saw and witnessed the final burial were Reverend S.A.
 Ige, Chief J. Ola Adigun, Chief Ogunniyi and Onpetu Ijeru, Oba Oladeji Atoyebi as there was no Soun in the throne, and by 6:30 a.m the burial was completed before news filtered around the town of the final rites.

 May His Soul Rest In Peace!